(keep reading to learn what happened)

 That means El Greco has officially earned its spot on the list of closed Kitchen Nightmares episodes.

-For example, James Holbrook, a former cook, went to the Austin Eater magazine and complained about Jake being “controlling and degrading”.
+For example, James Holbrook, a former cook at El Greco restaurant, went to the Austin Eater magazine and complained about Jake being “controlling and degrading”.

 Reviews for the new restaurant seem pretty good as it has a 4.5 star rating on its Yelp page.

-What happened to El Greco chef Jake Konstantinidis?
+Where is El Greco chef Jake Konstantinidis now?

 As I mentioned earlier, El Greco was the only Austin Texas Kitchen Nightmares episode (and the only Texas episode in general).

-If you want to see some other nearby episodes, you can check out these posts:
+However, if you want to see some other nearby episodes from neighboring states, you can check out these posts:

 - Oceana in New Orleans update